caseypaquola/BigBrainWarp/docs/pages/intracranial_eeg.rst

 Step 3: Label electrodes with BigBrain grey/white matter masks and cortical parcels
 **************************************************************
 We'll use the classified BigBrain volumes (https://bigbrain.loris.ca/main.php?test_name=brainclassifiedvolumes&release=2015) to identify whether each channel is in grey or white matter.
-At the same time, we'll label each grey matter channel according to the aparc-aseg atlas.
-The authors of the iEEG atlas provide region names for each channel, which we can use to cross-reference the alignment of the channels following the transformation to BigBrain space.
+At the same time, we'll label each channel according to the Harvard-Oxford cortical and subcortical atlases.
+The authors of the iEEG atlas provide region names for each channel, so this can help us check the efficacy of the alignment.